 - Georgian (1700-1800): Ornamentation comes into play in the Georgian style, which draws heavily on classical symmetry.
-Georgian buildings were in vogue in England at the time and were embraced by affluent colonists.
+Modelled on the building style in vogue in England at the time, Georgian houses were embraced by affluent colonists.
 Look for Palladian windows, formal pilasters, and elaborate projecting pediments.
-Deerfield (in the Pioneer Valley of Massachusetts) is a good destination for seeing early Georgian homes, and Providence, Rhode Island, and Portsmouth, New Hampshire, have abundant examples of later Georgian styles.
+Deerfield in Massachusetts’ Pioneer Valley, is a prime destination for seeing early Georgian homes; Providence, Rhode Island and Portsmouth, New Hampshire have abundant examples of later Georgian styles.

-- Federal (1780-1820): Federal homes (sometimes called Adams homes) may best represent the New England ideal.
-Spacious yet austere, they are often rectangular or square, with low-pitched roofs and little ornamentation on the front, although carved swags or other embellishments are frequently seen near the roofline.
+- Federal (1780-1820): Federal homes may best represent the New England ideal.
+Spacious yet austere, they are often rectangular or square, with low-pitched roofs and symmetrical rows of windows.
+Carved swags or other embellishments are frequently seen near the roofline.
 Look for fan windows and chimneys bracketing the building.
 Excellent Federal-style homes are found throughout the region in towns such as Kennebunkport, Maine.

 - Greek Revival (1820-60): The most easy-to-identify Greek Revival homes feature a projecting portico with massive columns, like a part of the Parthenon grafted onto an existing home.
-The less dramatic homes may simply be oriented such that the gable faces the street, accenting the triangular pediment.
-Greek Revival didn’t catch on in New England the way it did in the South, but some fine examples exist, notably in Newfane, Vermont.
+Less dramatic homes may simply be oriented so the gable faces the street, accenting the triangular pediment.
+Greek Revival didn’t catch on in New England the way it did in the South, but some fine examples exist, notably on the island of Nantucket, Massachusetts.

 - Carpenter Gothic and Gothic Revival (1840-80): The second half of the 19th century brought a wave of Gothic Revival homes, which borrowed their aesthetic from the English country home.
-Aficionados of this style and its later progeny featuring gingerbread trim owe themselves a trip to Oak Bluffs at Martha’s Vineyard in Massachusetts, where cottages are festooned with scrollwork and exuberant architectural flourishes.
+Aficionados of this style (and its later progeny featuring gingerbread trim) owe themselves a trip to Oak Bluffs on Martha’s Vineyard in Massachusetts, where more than 300 pastel-painted cottages are festooned with scrollwork and exuberant architectural flourishes.

-- Shingle (1880-1900): This uniquely New England style quickly became preferred for vacation homes on Cape Cod and the Maine coast.
-They're marked by a profusion of gables, roofs, and porches, and are typically covered with shingles from roofline to foundation.
+- Shingle (1880-1900): This uniquely New England style became preferred for vacation homes on Cape Cod and the Maine coast.
+Look for a profusion of gables, roofs, and porches on gray-weathered structures typically covered with shingles from roofline to foundation.

 - Modern (1900-present): Outside of Boston, New England has produced little in the way of notable modern architecture.
-In the 1930s, Boston became a center for the stark International Style with the appointment of Bauhaus veteran Walter Gropius to the faculty at Harvard.
-Some intriguing experiments in this style are found on the MIT and Harvard campuses, including Gropius’s Campus Center and Eero Saarinen’s Kresge Auditorium.
+In the 1930s, Boston became a center for the stark International Style with the appointment of Bauhaus School founder Walter Gropius to the faculty at Harvard.
+Some intriguing experiments in this style are found on the M.I.T. and Harvard campuses, including Gropius’s Harvard Graduate Center and Eero Saarinen’s Kresge Auditorium.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.